a3r0id/mass-scanning-tools/README.md

 # mass-scanning-tools

--ONLY meant for good, don't a jerk!
+-ONLY meant for good, don't be a jerk!

 Various tools I have created for mass-scanning engagements.